How to Hang Pictures Evenly Every Time

 STEP 4: How To Hang Pictures Evenly Using Toothpaste

-My favorite picture hanging hack includes using toothpaste to exactly determine where to put your nail in the wall.
+My favorite picture hanging hack includes using toothpaste to exactly determine where to put your first nail in the wall.

 Why toothpaste?
 Well, it sticks to the back of your picture and wall without being too runny.
 Also, toothpaste is easy to clean up and is usually pretty bright to better see where to put the nail.
 I have tried dry erase markers and they work, but not as well as toothpaste.